 When you think about the first moments when you wake up, what does that look like for you?
 For many, it starts off with grabbing their cellphone and checking messages and social media.
 But beginning those first wakeful moments with thought and intention instead of diving right into your to do list, has the potential to transform the day ahead.

 As soon as you open your eyes, pause for a few moments.
-Focus on your breath and think about how you want to show up for the day.
-Maybe you want to practice being more patient, more intentional with your spending or even more generous towards others.
+Focus on your breathing and think about how you want to show up for the day.
+Maybe you want to practice being more patient, more intentional with your spending, or even more generous towards others.
 However, it looks for you, determining the mental direction of your day will help bring forth the qualities you are looking cultivate.

 If impulse purchases are a struggle for you, learning how to be present can help you take control of your spending habits.
-Taking a pause before an online purchase or using a credit card is an effective strategy for being more mindful with your finances.
+Taking a moment to pause before an online purchase or using a credit card is an effective strategy for being more mindful with your finances.

 Establish a rule that prior to making a purchase over a certain dollar amount (i.e. $50 or $100), you will give yourself time to mull it over.
 Take a minimum of 24 hours or longer to see if you still want to buy the item after the time passes.
 Chances are, your want will fizzle.
 If you find you still want to buy it, always refer to your budget and make sure you can work it in.